The humble cantaloupe may not get as much respect as other fruits, but it should.

-This tasty, although odd looking, melon is packed with nutrients.
-If you don’t think about nabbing a cantaloupe each time you hit the produce section of your grocery store, read on to learn why you may want to think again.
+This tasty, although odd-looking, melon is packed with nutrients.
+If you don’t think about nabbing a cantaloupe each time you hit your grocery store’s produce section, read on to learn why you may want to think again.

 Adding fruit of any kind to your diet is beneficial.
-Cantaloupe, also known as musk melon, is a particularly good choice.
+Cantaloupe, a variety of musk melon, is a particularly good choice.

-When it comes to beta carotene, cantaloupe knocks other yellow-orange fruits out of the park.
-According to the
+When it comes to beta-carotene, cantaloupe knocks other yellow-orange fruits out of the park.

 According to the

 Beta-carotene is a type of carotenoid.
 Carotenoids are pigments that give fruits and vegetables their bright colors.
 Once eaten, beta-carotene is either converted into vitamin A or acts as a powerful antioxidant to help fight free radicals that attack cells in your body.

 - collagen in bones

 More research is needed on vitamin C to prove its effectiveness against diseases like:

 However, eating vitamin C-rich foods may help reduce how long your symptoms last the next time you have the common cold.